kubernetes-retired/cluster-registry/docs/development.md

 the flag `--incompatible_comprehension_variables_do_not_leak=false` to bazel 0.6.x invocations.

+To push an image to Google Container registry you'll also have to have [docker-credential-gcr](https://github.com/GoogleCloudPlatform/docker-credential-gcr#building-from-source) installed and configured.
+This allows
+for Docker clients v1.11+ to easily make authenticated requests to GCR's repositories (gcr.io, eu.gcr.io, etc.).

 You'll need to clone the repository before doing any work.
 It's expedient to clone into $GOPATH/src/k8s.io/cluster-registry, since some Kubernetes and go tooling expect this, but the repository itself is location-agnostic.